MicrosoftDocs/cpp-docs/docs/standard-library/nonexistent-local-time.md

     try
     {
         // The following will throw an exception because the local time lands during the hour that is removed
-        // as the clock advances an hour for daylight saving time. auto zt = zoned_time{"America/New_York", local_days{Sunday[2]/March/2016} + 2h + 30min};
+        // when the clock advances an hour for daylight saving time. auto zt = zoned_time{"America/New_York", local_days{Sunday[2]/March/2016} + 2h + 30min};
     } catch (const nonexistent_local_time& e)
     {